RomanWuattier/StringsLoader/README.md

 ## Improvements
 * Centralize error management
-* Return API error throught the callback
 * Implement a retry strategy
-* Manage response caching with OkHttp
 * Provide disk storage
+* Allows a custom configuration to manage caching with OkHttp

 ## Note
 The `loader` module is generic.
 By creating another type of loader you can load any kind of data.
 See the